vaughanknouse/SVG-Logo-Maker/README.md

 ## Usage
 To use the SVG Logo Maker, follow the following steps:
 1. Once the dependencies are installed, initialize the application with node.js by running the `index.js` file using the following command in the terminal: `node index.js`.
-2. The application will prompt you to enter information about your project, such as the project title, description, installation instructions, usage information, contribution guidelines, test instructions, license, GitHub username, and email address.
+2. The application will take you through a series of questions to customize your logo and prompt you to enter information about your logo, such as the text for the logo (up to 3 characters), a color keyword or hexadecimal number for the text color, a shape from the list (circle, square, triangle), and a color keyword or hexadecimal number for the shape color.
-3. Follow the `npm inquirer` prompt questions through sequential order within the directory and provide details for each section of the README.md file.
+3. Follow the `npm inquirer` prompt questions through sequential order within the directory.
-4. After providing all the necessary information, the application will generate a professional README.md file named `README-generated.md` based on your input.
+4. After all of the prompt questions have been answered properly, the application will generate your new logo in a `logo.svg` file based on your input and a message will display on the command line indicating that your logo has been generated.
-5. Once the new README is generated, review it to ensure all the information is correctly included in the different sections.
+5. Once the new `logo.svg` file is generated, find your newly generated SVG file and review the file to see your generated logo.
-6. At your discretion, you may customize the `README-generated.md` file to fit your project’s needs.
+6. At your discretion, you mae rename the `logo.svg` file to the file name of your choice.
-7. In the future, you may also alter the prompted questions within the `index.js` and `generateMarkdown.js` to suit your needs.
+7. Regarding future use, you may alter the prompted questions within the `index.js` file to best suit your needs.
+8. For unit testing instructions, navigate to the "Test Instructions" section of the README.

 ### Screenshots: